mrorigo/code-flow-mcp/docs/TYPESCRIPT_API.md

 ### TypeScriptASTVisitor

-The main AST visitor class that extracts code elements from TypeScript source code using either the TypeScript compiler API or regex-based fallback parsing.
+The main AST visitor class that extracts code elements from TypeScript source code using sophisticated regex-based parsing.

 #### Constructor